chmlee/ream-doc-v2/docs/Contribution/Note.md

 2. Distribute native binaries, but it might be huge in size.

 Both are possible, but neither is ideal.

-I am experimenting with a Rust implementation, and it might replace the JavaScript one as the default parser if the development goes well.

 ### Package Manager